Sauli Väisänen: Cosenza

 On 16 August 2021, he joined Cosenza.
 He made his debut on 22 August 2021 playing full 90 minutes in a match against Ascoli.

+Odense Boldklub

+On 20 June 2023, Väisänen joined Danish Superliga club OB, signing a deal until June 2026.

+Ascoli (loan)

+On 18 January 2024, Väisänen returned to Italy when he was loaned out to Serie B side Ascoli.

+On August 29, 2024, after his loan spell in Ascoli, OB confirmed that they had terminated Väisänen's contract by mutual agreement, despite the fact that he originally had a contract until June 2026.

+Ilves

+In late December 2024, Väisänen returned to Finland and signed a two-year deal with Veikkausliiga club Ilves.

 International career

 Finland youth teams

-Väisänen made his debut in international football on 5 March 2014 at the age 19 when he was called to represent Finland U21 in a match against San Marino U21.
-During years 2014-2016 Väisänen was a part of the Finnish national youth squad, which he also captained on occasion.
+Väisänen made his debut in international football on 5 March 2014 at the age of 19 when he was called to represent Finland U21 in a match against San Marino U21.
+During the years 2014-2016 Väisänen was a part of the Finnish national youth squad, which he also captained on occasion.

 Finland first team

 Väisänen made his FIFA World Cup qualification match debut on 6 October 2016 on Laugardalsvöllur when Hans Backe chose him to the starting eleven for a match against Iceland.

 Väisänen was called up for the UEFA Euro 2020 pre-tournament friendly match against Sweden on 29 May 2021.
 He was nominated to the Finland national team for the UEFA Euro 2020 tournament but had to withdraw due to an injury and was replaced by Niko Hämäläinen.